The Next Generation of PRP: From Quantity to Functional Precision

 Following PRP preparation, platelet activation becomes a critical step in defining how growth factors are released.

-Activation can be achieved through biochemical approaches such as thrombin or calcium chloride, as well as surface-mediated mechanisms including collagen-based systems and glass bead activation.
-Each method influences the timing, magnitude, and structure of growth factor release.
+Activation can be achieved through biochemical approaches such as thrombin or calcium chloride, thermal approaches involving freeze-thaw cycles known to create platelet lysates, as well as surface-mediated mechanisms including collagen-based systems and glass bead activation.
+Each method influences the timing, magnitude, and efficacy of growth factor release.

-Mechanical, surface-mediated activation approaches such as glass beads utilize a negatively charged glass surface to trigger platelet activation through contact with the intrinsic pathway.
-Glass beads promote platelet adhesion and aggregation by mimicking the surface characteristics of damaged tissue or foreign material, initiating a physiologic activation response.
-This leads to platelet degranulation and the release of key growth factors such as PDGF, TGF-β, and VEGF.
+Mechanical, surface-mediated activation approaches such as using glass beads utilize a negatively charged glass surface to trigger platelet activation through contact with the intrinsic pathway, a mechanism that has been well described in foundational platelet biology literature.
+[2] Glass beads promote platelet adhesion and aggregation by mimicking the surface characteristics of damaged tissue or foreign material, initiating a physiologic activation response.
+[3] This leads to platelet degranulation and the release of growth factors such as PDGF, TGF-β, and VEGF.

 Beyond immediate activation, surface contact-based systems contribute to clot formation, which may serve as a biologic scaffold that modulates the spatial and temporal release of signaling molecules.